 Airlie’s historic property encompasses more than 67 acres of spectacular gardens, seasonal blooms, mighty live oaks, walking trails and historic structures.
-The self-guided walking experience allows visitors to explore more than a dozen gardens; including, a seasonal Butterfly House, Pergola & Bottle Chapel.
+The self-guided walking experience allows visitors to explore more than a dozen gardens; including the Pergola, Minnie Evans Bottle Chapel & a seasonal Butterfly House.

 Tram Service is temporarily suspended in accordance with New Hanover County’s State of Emergency.